 You can configure separately for each table which buttons will be included in the Table Tools block.
-To enable/disable the Table Tools block you can check or uncheck the Table Tools checkbox in the table configuration:
+To enable/disable the Table Tools block you can toggle on or off the Table Tools switch in the table configuration.

 If the Table Tools are enabled, you can open the dropdown with buttons list to define which particular buttons to include.

 Default export filename will be derived from the table title.
 To change the export filename and the displayed title, add an ‘export_file_name’ attribute to the table shortcode.
 E.g. if you define the shortcode like:

 [wpdatatable id=1 export_file_name='My Export File']